 Foreign Language Requirement

 Each doctoral candidate must demonstrate reading and/or oral competence in a language other than his or her native language.
 This language should be relevant to the student's area of study, and competence will be demonstrated through a means approved by the advisory committee.
 At the time the student applies for admission to candidacy, the student's dissertation supervisor must document how this requirement has been met (or will be met during the course of doctoral research).
+The dissertation supervisor may petition the GSSC to waive this requirement through a letter that demonstrates that foreign language competeny is not necessary for the student's research.

 Program of Work